 While carbon filters may only reduce chlorine levels, reverse osmosis can completely remove combined chlorine, residual chlorine and free chlorine.

-This system sends water through multiple filtration stages at a high pressure, removing more than 99.9% total dissolved solids (TDS).
+This system sends water through multiple filtration stages at a high pressure, removing up to 99.9% total dissolved solids (TDS).

 Reverse osmosis systems feature a semi-permeable membrane, which is what makes them unique from other water filters.
 The membrane has tiny pores that block even the smallest contaminants from passing through.